 ❌ Need to translate their coursework or PDFs

-To use live translators like JotMe to obtain a contextual translation, download the app from its official website and install it on your device.
+To use live translators like JotMe for contextual translation, download the app from its official website and install it on your device.
 Then start your meeting on your preferred platform, launch JotMe, select the languages, press Play, and start speaking to receive real-time contextual translations.

 JotMe supports 107 languages (45 on desktop, 77 in the Chrome extension), including less common options like Burmese, Filipino, Swahili, Hungarian, and more.